microsoft/azuredevopslabs/labs/vstsextend/whitesource/readme.md

 1. Go to **Pipelines** section under **Pipelines** tab, select the build definition **WhiteSourceBolt** and click on **Run pipeline** to trigger a build.
 Click **Run** (leave defaults).

    ![build-def](images/run.png)

+   {% include note.html content= "We also have a YAML build pipeline if that's something you're interested in.
+To proceed through the YAML pipeline, choose **WhiteSourceBolt-YAML** and click **Edit** to view the YAML pipeline." %}

 1. To view the build in progress status, click on job named **Phase 1**.